 Along the Pacific California coast, there is a different little beach town every 20 miles.
 Each is unique, but perhaps none more remarkable than La Jolla.
 In La Jolla (Hoy ya), there’s an underwater park of 6,000 acres and four different habitats.

 San Diego created the underwater park in 1970.
-Within it are the reef, kelp forest, sand flats and canyons.
+It includes a reef, kelp forest, sand flats and canyons.
 Part of the park is an Ecological Reserve, and some are also a Marine Life Refuge.
-No fishing or scavenging is permitted within the reserve, making it a haven for all sorts of animals who might not otherwise hang around.
+Fishing or scavenging is not allowed in the reserve.
+This prohibition makes the area a sanctuary for animals that might not otherwise linger.

 Two artificial reefs keep the waves minimal and attract wildlife while creating an environment for them to thrive.
-This makes it a hotbed of sea life activity you can’t see anyplace else.
+This makes it a hotbed of sea life activity you can’t see anywhere else.

-The area is so popular for kayaking, snorkeling and scuba diving that many shops line the main street heading toward the beach.
-On Avenida de la Playa, you can rent any sort of water equipment, book a tour, grab lunch, or enjoy the street entertainment.
+The area is very popular for kayaking, snorkeling, and scuba diving.
+Many shops line the main street heading toward the beach.
+On Avenida de la Playa, you can rent any sort of water equipment.
+You can also book a tour, grab lunch, or enjoy the street entertainment.

 Old Town San Diego

-Old Town is an area of San Diego next to a historic state park with 32 historic sites and buildings – so you have two areas: an old city and a historical park.
+Old Town is an area of San Diego.
+It is next to a historic state park with 32 historic sites and buildings.
+So, you have two areas: an old city and a historical park.

-The neighborhood has dozens of Mexican-style restaurants, with patios on the streets making a festive environment as you stroll past.
+The neighborhood has dozens of Mexican-style restaurants, with patios on the streets, making a festive environment as you stroll past.
 Many musicians play in the streets, tourists walk about, and various street vendors sell handcrafted Mexican-style goods.
-Mixed in with the restaurants are dozens more little shops and a mix of Mexican food, souvenir shops, and live entertainment.
+Mixed in with the restaurants are dozens more little shops.
+There is a mix of Mexican food, souvenir shops, and live entertainment.

-People walk around in traditional garb, and musicians play Spanish and Mexican music in the streets and the town squares.
-You can get a feel for what life was like back then through spaces and places, preserved and replica buildings, and museum exhibits.
+People walk around in traditional garb, and musicians play Spanish and Mexican music in the streets and town squares.
+Spaces and places offer opportunities to experience life from that era.
+Preserved and replica buildings offer insights, and museum exhibits also showcase this historical period.

 The park has 17 museums, multiple performing arts venues, themed gardens, shopping, restaurants, street vendors, and historical and cultural attractions.
 It is easily worth spending an entire day exploring all the park has to offer.

-You hear all the time about the zoo, and sadly, it overshadows the park, so many visitors don’t plan to spend the time they should or even know about it.
-The only reason I found the park was diligent searching for trails and places to walk.
+The zoo gets talked about all the time.
+Sadly, it overshadows the park.
+As a result, many visitors don’t plan to spend the time they should or even know about it.
+The only reason I found the park was diligently searching for trails and places to walk.
 Otherwise, I would have thought it was just the entrance to the zoo and never visited.

 Balboa Park is one of the oldest parks in the United States.
 It was reserved in 1835 and encompassed 1,200 acres of history and cultural spaces.
 It’s only about 40 minutes from the Carlsbad area and a wonderful place to walk around during the day.

 My interest in visiting the park was the gardens.
-I’d read that there were nearly 20 distinct types of gardens that you explore with excellent walking trails.
+I’d read that you explore nearly 20 distinct types of gardens with excellent walking trails.
 It was true.
-Balboa Park has verdant, attractive, well-maintained gardens throughout the entire large space.
-It seemed like every 50 feet I stumbled upon another unique garden.
-There’s a lot to see and just about anyone can find something of interest in this park.
+Balboa Park has verdant, attractive, well-maintained gardens throughout the large space.
+It seemed like every 50 feet, I stumbled upon another unique garden.
+There’s a lot to see and just about anyone can find something interesting in this park.

 Day Trip to Joshua Tree

-The trip from the Carlsbad area to Joshua Tree is about three hours, but it’s filled with excellent desert views once you get out of the city.
+The trip from the Carlsbad area to Joshua Tree is about three hours.
+The journey is filled with excellent desert views once you leave the city.
 The national park borders the Mohave and Colorado desert systems, so each side of the park is distinct.
 It’s nearly 800,000 acres with an astonishing range of landforms.

 In the park’s center, the Joshua Trees are so plentiful it’s a veritable forest of them.
-This forest, however, is different than others you’ve seen because even though there are thousands of trees, it’s still the desert and open space is everywhere.
+This forest, however, is different than others you’ve seen.
+Even though there are thousands of trees, it’s still the desert.
+Open space is everywhere.

 It’s easy to reserve a campsite online and stay for a night.
-The neighboring town of Joshua tree is also fun to visit on the weekend, where plenty of artists sell their wares at various markets.
+The neighboring town of Joshua Tree is fun to visit on the weekend.
+Many artists sell their wares at various markets there.

 Day Trip to Death Valley